Standard Poodle History

 Standard Poodle is a Family Dog

-Behind all the blue ribbons, impressive hairdos and regal attitude, you’ll find an affectionate family dog with an ancient history and many talents.
+Behind all the blue ribbons, impressive hairdos and regal attitude, you’ll find an affectionate family dog with an ancienthistory and many talents.
 Despite his regal air, the Poodle is no snob.
 These are people-friendly dogs who want to stay close to their families—they get lonely when left by themselves for long periods—and are always up for a good game.
 Poodles will become “part of the family” in no time and when you get Poodles mixed with children….no telling who’s entertaining who???

 Grooming the Standard Poodle

-Exercise for the Standard Poodle for sale
+Exercise for the Standard Poodle

 Poodles love tons of exercise and opportunity for movement, so access to a spacious yard is ideal.
 If you don’t have a big backyard to offer your pup, make sure you make plenty of time for walks and visits to the dog park or other pet-safe open area for them to run and play.
 If you’re a nature lover, a Poodle is a great pick.
 They’re naturally adventurous and love the water, so they make excellent outdoor companions.
+The Poodle normally keeps fit and trim but if left to little or no exercise, weight gain could pose a health risk.
+An average Standard Poodle weight is 45-70 pounds.

 Standard Poodle Health